 Midland MH&A Projects 15/16

-In July 2014, the MR Addictions Forum prepared a paper “Uniform AOD Residential Placement Criteria” as part of an ongoing discussion at the Midland Regional level about the efficacy and efficiency of the currently purchased regional residential AOD services (bed based).
-This paper was presented to the Midland MH&A Clinical Governance (see Appendices 1, 2 & 3).
+In July 2014, the MR Addiction Forum prepared a paper “Uniform AOD Residential Placement Criteria” as part of an ongoing discussion at the Midland Regional level about the efficacy and efficiency of the currently purchased regional residential AOD services (bed based).

 Future planning of effective services for addictive disorders requires the development of common language that describes 1) assessment of a person’s severity of illness; 2) the treatment levels of care provided; and 3) the clinical criteria guiding the most efficient placement of people in the continuum of care.